ErjanGavalji/linode-luks-pv-recreation-error/Readme.md

       targetPort: 27017
 ```

-5.2.
+### Creation

 Create the service and sts via the command of `kubectl apply -f ./dbs.yml`

-5.3.
-Wait for the service to get initialized (a minute or two should suffice)
+### Wait for the service to get initialized (a minute or two should suffice)

-6. Delete the real service via the command of `kubectl delete -f ./dbs.yml`
+## Delete the real service

+Run the command `kubectl delete -f ./dbs.yml`

-7. Delete the pvc via the command of `kubectl delete pvc my-pvc -n my-namespace`
+## Delete the pvc

+Run the command `kubectl delete pvc my-pvc -n my-namespace`

-8. Delete the pv via the command of `kubectl delete pv PV-NAME-HERE`.
-Use the
-   `pvName` from Step4.
+## Delete the pv

+Run the command `kubectl delete pv PV-NAME-HERE`.
+Use the `pvName` from Step4.

-9. Recreate the pv and pvc:
+## Recreate the pv and pvc:

-9.1.
+### Yaml file

 Create a yaml file named `mypv-secondary.template.yml` with the content of:

 ```
 apiVersion: v1